Demibolt007/pl-300-preparation-guide/README.md

 3. Review every question you get wrong.
 4. Complete all LinkedIn Learning practice exams.
 5. Study the CertyIQ PDF and note repeated questions.
-6. Build a summary sheet for DAX, data modeling rules, and Power Query M transformations.
+6. Build a summary sheet for DAX, data modelling rules, and Power Query M transformations.
 7. Use the exam sandbox to understand the interface before test day.

 ---

 ## 8. Additional Notes

-* Prioritize understanding over memorization.
+* Prioritise understanding over memorisation.
 * Build at least one end-to-end Power BI project to strengthen practical skills.
-* Expect extensive questions on data modeling and DAX evaluation context.
+* Expect extensive questions on data modelling and DAX evaluation context.
 * Be comfortable with Power BI service features: workspaces, sharing options, RLS, and dataset settings.
 * Time management is essential; practice case study timing.